rocky-linux/documentation/docs/guides/8_6_installation.md

 ### Localization Section

-This section is used for customizing items related to the locale of the system.
+This section is used for customizing items related to the system's locale.
 This includes – Keyboard, Language Support, Time and Date.

 #### Keyboard